Presence Saints Mary and Elizabeth Medical Center

 - Name badge must be worn at all times

 All volunteers are required to undergo a routine health screening and background check prior to a volunteer engagement.
-The attached Health Clearance Form must be completed by volunteer (top portion) and his/her physician (bottom portion).
-If you have no record of vaccines or blood titers for immunity status to Measels, Mumps, Rubella and Chickenpox (or documented history of disease for chickenpox), these can be performed by Employee Health, along with TB screening.
-However, a physician’s signature is needed on the Health Clearance form stating that you are in good physical and mental health.
+A Health Clearance Form, which is provided at orientation, must be completed by the volunteer (top portion) and his/her physician (bottom portion).
+If you have no record of vaccines or blood titers for immunity status to measels, mumps, rubella and chickenpox (or documented history of disease for chickenpox), these can be performed by Employee Health, along with a TB screening.
+A physician's signature is needed on the Health Clearance form stating that you are in good physical and mental health.

 We will administer the TB test once you have been accepted as a volunteer.
 If the test is positive for TB, we will ask you to bring a copy of your most current X-ray report; we may require you to undergo additional screening.
-Please note that this additional screening is not included with your deposit or covered by Resurrection Health Care.
+Please note that this additional screening is not included with your deposit or covered by Presence Health.
 Pertinent vaccination results can be submitted in lieu of required vaccinations.

 Time and Tenure Commitment

-We ask that all volunteers commit to a minimum of four hours of service each week for at least six months.
-We offer Summer volunteer opportunities to students.
+We ask that all volunteers commit to a minimum of 100 hours.
+We offer summer volunteer opportunities to students.

-If accepted as a SMEMC Volunteer, you will be asked to:
+If accepted as a PSMEMC volunteer, you will be asked to:

-- Complete new Volunteer Orientation and complete additional on-the-job training.
+- Complete new volunteer orientation and additional on-the-job training

-- Adhere to Resurrection Health Care's incoming volunteer medical and background pre-screening requirements.
+- Adhere to Presence Health's incoming volunteer medical and background pre-screening requirements

-- Adhere to Resurrection Health Care's core values and mission.
+- Adhere to Presence Health's core values and mission